 Our Integrated Fire Management (IFM) system that was implemented in January 2016 is based on global best practices for fire management that comprises four pillars: prevention, preparedness, early detection, and rapid response.

 Our IFM has seen us evolve from a reactive fire-fighting force to one that is ready to tackle fires as they happen and able to prevent these fires from spreading.
 Engaging suppliers and local communities, we now have a system that can help prevent fires from occurring.

 This is in addition to a strict zero burning policy that was implemented to all of its pulpwood suppliers, a policy that all our current and prospective suppliers must abide by.

 Our fire-fighting efforts are complemented by an agroforestry program aimed at providing alternative forms of livelihoods for local communities in and around our concessions.
 Alternatives promoted in our Integrated Forestry and Farming System (IFFS), such as vegetable and fruit farming, and rearing livestock, are designed to reduce communities’ dependence on primary forests and promote environmentally-friendly farming methods that do not utilize slash-and-burn methods to clear land.
 Launched in 2015, the IFFS program goes further than education, providing technical and financial assistance to embrace these methods.
-The IFFS aims to reach 500 villages in and around our concessions by 2020.
+The IFFS aims to reach 500 villages in and around our concessions.